Wydad AC: Promotion and Honour Division (1941–1947)

-1941–42: Runner-up of Chaouia League.

 The next season after winning the championship promotion honor is the 2nd level football league in Morocco, and after winning his matches dams, Wydad newly promoted division plays of honor is 'equivalent of first division football league in Morocco.
 During this season, Wydad had a good run, finishing in the top three of their group to play the final round, which begins from the second round.
 And after a very good run, Wydad reached the final of the competition and confronts the USM Casablanca club already encountered in regional play.
 Wydad fails to win its first title in this competition and was beaten by the score of 2–0.

 1942–43: Champion of Chaouia League, Runner-up of Moroccan Championship.

 During the season 1943–44, the red and white ends the year with a balance of the quarter-finals after several victories, the club face Fedala score on the river 2–0.
 Also noteworthy during this season package of USM Casablanca.

 In 1944–45, the club managed the final qualification in the pool but was eliminated by the Association Sportive Marrakech Marrakech often called SAM despite a victory in the second round against the ASM score of 3–0.

 The 1945–46 season is one of the best in the club since its inception as Wydad won the regional championship with a total of more than 62 points or 19 wins, 2 losses, and 1 draw.
 After winning the title, Wydad qualifies for the final round where he was defeated by the USM Casablanca final score of 3–1.
 Despite this defeat, the balance of the season is rather positive.

-During the 1946–47 season, the club honors its first participation in the North African Cup but failed to move beyond the sixteenth-finals following a defeat by club Fedala the most minimal scores a 1–0.
-In the league, the WAC failed to win the title., the French authorities decided to Wydad play in the second division and not first.
-One of the main reasons is the fact that the federation at the time was managed by teams of 1st Division.
-Despite these injustices, Wydad managed to be the first in their pool and in the context of a game between the dam at Ittihad Ribati, he succeeds in beating up the latter by a goal to nil.
-For fear that Wydad up in the first division, the federation decided to play another game the opponent this time in the Athletic Union of Meknes.
-This encounter was played behind closed doors in Meknes and during the month of Ramadan.
-The team was composed meknassis majority of non-Muslims opposed to Wydad.
-But finally Wydad thanks to a goal from Ben Messaoud to 12 minute first successful rising after receiving a letter from the federation confirming the rise in 1st division.